dab0012/olivia/README.md

 # **OLIVIA-FINDER**
 ## Introduction

-Olivia Finder is a Python library that allows users to obtain from package data to be used with the Olivia project, an open-source library that indexes vulnerability identification and analysis.
-Olivia is designed to help software developers and centralised package managers understand the risks of using dependencies in their projects.
+Olivia Finder is an open source tool that can be used to extract data from software package dependency networks in package managers.
+It is designed to work in conjunction with Olivia, and uses web-scraping techniques and CSV files as data sources.
+With Olivia Finder, you can easily extract information on package dependencies, versions, and other relevant data.
+This information can be used to analyze software packages and their dependencies, identify potential vulnerabilities or issues, and make informed decisions about which packages to use or avoid.
+Additionally, Olivia Finder is highly customizable and extensible, allowing you to tailor it to your specific needs and requirements.

 ## Doc pages

-Olivia-Finder's documentation can be found in the following link
+Olivia Finder's documentation is found in Github Pages.The documentation includes details about the functionalities implemented in the library, as well as instructions on how to install the previous requirements and configure a virtual environment for use.

 [![Olivia-Finder doc](https://img.shields.io/badge/DOC-Olivia--Finder-blue)](https://dab0012.github.io/olivia-finder)

 ## Quality metrics
 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/771e39014ceb48688cb9d341c705ecf9)](https://www.codacy.com/gh/dab0012/olivia-finder/dashboard?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=dab0012/olivia-finder&amp;utm_campaign=Badge_Grade)
 [![Lines of Code](https://sonarcloud.io/api/project_badges/measure?project=dab0012_olivia&metric=ncloc)](https://sonarcloud.io/summary/new_code?id=dab0012_olivia)
 [![Duplicated Lines (%)](https://sonarcloud.io/api/project_badges/measure?project=dab0012_olivia&metric=duplicated_lines_density)](https://sonarcloud.io/summary/new_code?id=dab0012_olivia)